The in a Nutshell-Outline:

 Peat fibers can easily be spun with wool in a 25, 40 or 50% mixture.
 Those percentages have proven to be a good proportion in a wool & peat-fiber mixture.
 The properties of peat still work out in such mixtures whereas the peat complements or increases the properties of the thread with which it is spun.

-Another also rather important property is that peat fibers bum almost as badly as wool; they just glow or glimmer.
-Synthetic textiles on the other hand can generate high temperatures when burning, and they also release toxic gases
+Another also rather important property is that peat fibers burn almost as badly as wool; they just glow or glimmer.
+Synthetic textiles on the other hand can generate high temperatures when burning, and they also release toxic gases.
+It's light-weightedness is also a big advantage, making it comfortable to use.

 A. Peat-Fiber bedding products